forta-network/starter-kits/scam-detector-py/README.md

 - SCAM-DETECTOR-NATIVE-ICE-PHISHING
   - Fired when alert combination is observed that points to an native ice phishing without social engineering component

+- SCAM-DETECTOR-HARD-RUG-PULL
+  - Fired when a contract with hard rug pull techniques is identified

 - SCAM-DETECTOR-ADDRESS-POISONING or SCAM-DETECTOR-ADDRESS-POISONER
   - Fired when alert combination is observed that points to address poisoning attack